armanriazi/rust-scratch-blockchain/README.md

 > *Smart Contracts, MultiSignature, RPC, Make A Better CLI, and something that you can implementing* (Do not worry sice most of your works will merge to main branch.
 We will not create a framework or complete Blockchain because we just need to **learning** more and used it use-cases)

+### The difference between the current work and the previous work

-> I tried to use fundamental concepts for example: all of us know any block have not any copy so because of it we calling blockchain!
-Unlike many existing repositories on github(testbed/scratched projects-non productive) that almost using Copy/Clone features of Rust-Lang.
+> I have tried to use fundamental concepts correctly, for example, all of us know any block have not any copy so because of it we are calling blockchain!
+Unlike many repositories on GitHub(testbed/scratched projects-non productive) that almost use Copy/Clone features of Rust-Lang.
+In the following, there are some features that cause a different project.

 > Currently Status: Under Refactoring